AviKogan/CPP-course/README.md

-# Exercises of the CPP course held in the summer semester of 2020
+# Exercises of "CPP" course held in the summer semester of 2020

 Hebrew University of Jerusalem course\
 The two exercises given in the course:\